How to Learn Linux? (from Zero to Hero), a guide for learning Linux

 Linux learn guide

-Different target should follow different learning path, we could roughly divide the target into several levels:
+Different targets should follow different learning paths.
+We could roughly divide the goal into several levels:

 Find Linus’s book: Just for Fun: The Story of an Accidental Revolutionary, let’s begin the funny journey.

 Daily usage includes: